 Direct lending has been faring well in an otherwise down market.
-Although sponsored middle market loan volume fell
+Although sponsored middle market loan volume fell officer and head of Asset Management for Antares.

-Timothy Lyne

-Chief Executive Officer Antares Capital
+Timothy LyneChief Executive Officer Antares Capital

 Timothy is a founding partner of Antares.
 He is a member of Antares' Investment Committee and Antares' Board of Directors.
-Previous roles include chief operating officer and head of Asset Management for Antares.
+Previous roles include chief operating